-An alternative to operating an online gift shop is open an offline store.
+An alternative to operating an online gift shop is to open an offline store.

-This could be a vendor shop, or gifting services that is part of a larger establishment e.g. in a section of a supermarket or a mobile gift shop, moving from an event to the other.
+This could be a vendor shop or gifting service that is part of a larger establishment e.g. in a section of a supermarket or a mobile gift shop, moving from an event to the other.

 For increased profits though, you may have to do both.
 Get an offline store and also sell online.